sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 >> allcond = [ avgcond1 avgcond2 avgcond3 ];
 ```

-Finally, you will need to import concatenated data averages into EEGLAB as Matlab arrays.
+Finally, you will need to import concatenated data averages into EEGLAB as MATLAB arrays.
 Select menu item <span style="color: brown">File → Importing data → From
-ascii/float file or Matlab array</span> as shown in one of the previous sections.
+ascii/float file or MATLAB array</span> as shown in one of the previous sections.

 ### Other data formats